|

 This course will focus on the technological side of Web 2.0, giving you all the

-information you need to build Web 2.0 applications, including how to build
+information you need to build advanced and compelling Web 2.0 applications, including

-rich browser-based user interfaces with Ajax, how to build hybrid offline/online
+how to build rich browser-based user interfaces with AJAX and Adobe Flex, how to build

 |